AudreyLL88/terror_project/README.md

 * **Pulsing neon title** for attractiveness and engagement.
 * **Cards flipped on hover** as an introduction to the theme and choice management for the user.
 One card cannot be played multiple times.
 * **Instruction box** displayed on click on the same page as the card game .
-* **Multiple choice quizz box with timer** taking information from an array depending on which card is played .
+* **Multiple choice on click quizz box with timer** taking information from an array depending on which card is played .
 * **Card Score** at the end of each card played.
-* **Final Score** based on each card score when all cards are played.
+* **Final Score** based on each card score when all cards are played with pictures
+* **Local Data storage** in browser so the username can recover his score.

 <a name="implemented"></a>
 ### Future implemented features ###